ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/README.md

 ## Summary

-BluemixPushNotifications is a Swift server-side SDK for sending push notifications via Bluemix Push Notifications services.
+BluemixPushNotifications is a Swift server-side SDK for sending push notifications through the Bluemix Push Notifications services.

 ## Installation